 When to Use Round Blades and Straight Blades

 Straight blades are used for short restricted cuts, while round blades are used for long straight cuts.
-One secret to getting cleaner cuts is using straight blade first to mark the position you will be cutting, then using the round blade to finish the cut.
-Changing blades is very easy so that won’t be a problem.
+One secret to getting cleaner cuts is using a straight blade first to mark your cutting position, then using the round blade to finish the cut.
+Changing blades is very easy, so that won’t be a problem.

 Using Oscillating Tool for Faster Flooring Prep